Pediatric Heart Transplant Surgery

-- The Children’s Heart Transplant coordinator will tell the family where to report.
-They will go either to admissions or to the Emergency department to check-in.
+- The Children’s Heart Transplant coordinator will remind the family where to report.
+They will go to admissions or check-in to the hospital.

 - The child will be admitted and staff will direct the family to the child’s room.
 He will then be prepared for the pediatric heart transplant surgery.

 - The Children’s Heart Transplant team will do a medical review of the child in the next few hours that might include: